 The process of giving a name or a sign or a symbol etc. to product is called branding.

-The part of a brand, which can be spoken is called a brand name. it other words, the brand name is the verbal component of a brand.
+Brand Name : the part of a brand, which can be spoken is called a brand name. it other words, brand name is the verbal component of a brand.